focus-editor/focus/LOG.md

     - Highlight globals?

 # DONE
++ Change font size according to monitor DPI
++ Detect that scale has changed and print a message
 + Make the application DPI-aware per monitor in the manifest
 + Set an application icon
 + Read a how-to about the metaprogram